tiagofsanchez/tiagofsanchez/content/posts/2020-10-18-react-live-the-playground.md

 ---
-title: "react-live, the playground you need for your blog"
+title: "react-live, the playground you need in your digital garden"
 date: 2020-10-18
 category: "Code"
 thumbnail: "../thumbnails/react-live.png"